 With the possibility of an epidemic, I’m seeing many people who are fearful of the coronavirus.
 As a business, I’ve already had to look at hygiene practices and, unsurprisingly, with the advent of this outbreak I’m not needing to make any changes.
-As therapists, we have been taught to be careful about the spread of infections and how to minimise them.
+During our therapy training, we have been taught to be careful about the spread of infections and how to minimise them.

 What I didn’t realise is that my clients don’t know what we already do to ensure we avoid cross contamination and reduce the risk of germs spreading.